-In addition to two attorneys who advise clients on legal matters and the closing ceremony, our supporting staff assists with the facilitation of intake, title, escrow, and settlement for residential real estate closings.
-We strongly encourage buyers to work with a qualified residential real estate broker to assist a first time home buyer negotiate successfully.
+In addition to two attorneys who advise clients on legal matters and conduct the closing ceremonies, our supporting staff assists with the facilitation of intake, title, escrow, and settlement for residential real estate closings.

 If you are purchasing real property without the representation of an agent, contact our attorneys to prepare a contract, review material terms, and sign the agreement with all parties.
 We welcome questions relating to your purchase of residential real estate in the state of North Carolina.